-In one study, the data suggests that caryophyllene can provide pain relief.
-Scientists injected mice with caryophyllene and noticed that they experienced less pain than the other mice not injected in the same environment.
+In one study, the data suggest that caryophyllene can provide pain relief.
+Scientists injected mice with caryophyllene and noticed that they experienced less pain than those not injected in the same environment.

 Linalool: Reducing Anxiety & Stress

 We know that linalool is best when used for stress relief.
-Still, when researchers we’re looking into how linalool interacts with our bodies cells and receptors, they also found several targets relevant to the treatment of Alzheimer’s disease; anticholinergic, neuroprotective, and antioxidant properties.
+Still, when researchers looked into how linalool interacts with our body’s cells and receptors, they also found several targets relevant to treating Alzheimer’s disease; anticholinergic, neuroprotective, and antioxidant properties.
 Although this is exciting, there is a lot more evidence on how linalool affects our state of mind with anxiety and stress.

 Humulene: The Alpha Anti-Inflammatory Agent